-On arrival at Delhi international airport, meet and greet by our representative and get transferred to hotel.
-New Delhi, the capital of India,are a fusion of the ancient and the modern.
+On arrival at Delhi international airport, our representative will meet you and assist you in your transfer to the hotel.
+New Delhi, the capital of India, is a fusion of the ancient and the modern.
 Standing along the West End of Gangetic Plain, the capital city, Delhi, unwinds a picture rich with culture, architecture and human diversity, deep in history, monuments, museums, galleries, gardens and exotic shows.
 Comprising of two contrasting yet harmonious parts, the Old Delhi and New Delhi, the city is a travel hub of Northern India.

-After breakfast, checkout of the hotel and drive to Mandawa.
-On arrival transfer to the hotel.
-After relaxation visit Mandawa town, stroll through the bustling bazaars and pick up things of your interest.
-During evening explore the various beautiful “Havelies” in this small attractive village and interact with local people.
-You may also visit the Shekhavati region, an important town of the years gone by, to see number of remarkable Havelis and Castles in the nearby towns of Nawalgarh and Laxmangarh.
+After breakfast, check out of the hotel and drive to Mandawa.
+On arrival, transfer to the hotel.
+After relaxation, visit Mandawa town, stroll through the bustling bazaars and pick up things of your interest.
+During evening explore the various beautiful “Havelis” in this small attractive village and interact with local people.
+You may also visit the Shekhawati region, an important town of the years gone by, to see number of remarkable Havelis and Castles in the nearby towns of Nawalgarh and Laxmangarh.
 These havelis are museums in themselves, numerous havelis built by the rich merchants as their residence in 18th and 19th century.
 Overnight at the hotel.

 It is a long road in the middle of the Thar desert.
-You are on the territory of the Bishnoi, Hindu caste which buries its dead, contrary to the tradition of cremation.
-Men are recognizable by their white turbans.
+You are on the territory of the Bishnoi, Hindu community which buries its dead, contrary to the tradition of cremation.
+These tribe are also a strong believer of nature conservation.
 You arrive late in the day to Jaisalmer and enjoy citadel overlooking the desert.
 Overnight at the hotel.

 Day 5: Jaisalmer

-After breakfast take a sightseeing tour of Jaisalmer covering Jaisalmer Fort, which is built on the highest point of the Tricuta hill, consisting of 99 bastions.
+After breakfast, take a sightseeing tour of Jaisalmer covering Jaisalmer Fort, which is built on the highest point of the Trikuta hill, consisting of 99 bastions.
 Outstanding features are Megh Durbar & various temples, Salim Singh-Ki-Haveli & Patwon-Ki-Haveli - some of the beautiful mansions with stone carving and latticework of breath taking intricacy.

-After breakfast proceed for sightseeing of Jodhpur.
-Visit Mehrangarh Fort; perched on a 150 m high hill, the fort was founded in 1459.
-The display of Canon is one of the rarest in India.
-Battle scars of canon ball hit by attacking armies of Jaipur can still be seen on the second gate.
+After breakfast, proceed for sightseeing of Jodhpur.
+Visit Mehrangarh Fort, perched on a 150 m high hill, the fort was founded in 1459.
+The display of cannon is one of the rarest in India.
+Battle scars of cannon ball hit by attacking armies of Jaipur can still be seen on the second gate.
 Within the fort are some magnificent palaces with meticulously carved panels, latticed windows or "Jarokhas" with evocative names.
-The chambers of Moti Mahal, Phool Mahal, Sheesh Mahal, the Sileh Khana and the Daulat Khana are noteworthy for the splendor and glamour of a bygone era.
+The chambers of Moti Mahal, Phool Mahal, Sheesh Mahal, the Sileh Khana and the Daulat Khana are noteworthy for the splendor and glamour of the bygone era.

 Day 08: Udaipur

-After breakfast take a sightseeing tour of Udaipur.
-Visit City Palace built in 1559, a small palace over looking at the Lake Pichola.
-The additions were made to it by successive Kings of Udaipur and it gradually evolved to be the largest place in Rajasthan.
+After breakfast, take a sightseeing tour of Udaipur.
+Visit City Palace built in 1559, a small palace overlooking the Lake Pichola.
+The additions were made to it by successive Kings of Udaipur and it gradually evolved to be the largest palace in Rajasthan.
 Main attractions of the palace are Durbar Hall, Crystal Gallery, Palace Museum and Jagdish Temple.
-Later visit Saheli Ki Bari that is a small ornamental garden built in the honour of Royal Ladies for recreational purpose and visit Lok Kala Mandal, a collection of folk art items like folk dresses, ornaments, puppets, masks, dolls folk musical instruments, folk deities and paintings.
-Opened seven days a week, puppet shows and folk dancing are conducted every evening from 1800 to 1900 in an adjacent open air theatre.
+Later, visit Saheliyon Ki Bari that is a small ornamental garden built in the honour of Royal Ladies for recreational purpose, and visit Lok Kala Mandal, a cultural institution with a museum, which exhibits collection of folk art items like folk dresses, ornaments, puppets, masks, dolls folk musical instruments, folk deities and paintings.
+Opened seven days a week, puppet shows and folk dancing are conducted every evening from 18:00 to 19:00 in an adjacent open air theatre.
 Next stop will be Shilpgram to see the village arts & crafts.
 Evening free to relax, optionally you can take a walk through the narrow lanes and back streets of Udaipur up to the Washing Ghats at the lake Pichola.
 Enjoy Boat ride at Lake Pichola and also opt for dinner at Lake Palace Hotel, located amidst the Lake.
 Have a luxurious and comfortable overnight at Udaipur.